fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl_testbenches.md

 Testbenches can be written in VHDL.
 A VHDL testbench is not meant to run on hardware and can therefore take advantage of the full extent of the VHDL language.
 In contrast, the design under test, which will run on the FPGA, is restricted to VHDL written at the RTL-level level (see section {ref}`vhdl-rtl`).

-For a VHDL testbench it is e.g., possible to write a statment like shown below.
+For a VHDL testbench it is e.g., possible to write a statement like shown below.

 ```{code-block} vhdl
 A <= '0';